Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Kernel VICReg

-where $\b{H} := \b{I}_b - \frac{1}{b} \b{1}_b \b{1}_b^\top \in \mathbb{R}^{b \times b}$ is the centering matrix.
+where $\bm{H} := \bm{I}_b - \frac{1}{b} \bm{1}_b \bm{1}_b^\top \in \mathbb{R}^{b \times b}$ is the centering matrix.

-Using the kernel trick \cite{ghojogh2023background}, we define kernel matrix $\b{K} \in \mathbb{R}^{b \times b}$ whose $(i,j)$-th element is:
+Using the kernel trick, we define kernel matrix $\bm{K} \in \mathbb{R}^{b \times b}$ whose $(i,j)$-th element is:

-From Eq. (\ref{equation_Phi_matrix}), the kernel matrix can be stated as:
+From Equation (\ref{equation_Phi_matrix}), the kernel matrix can be stated as:

-The double-centered kernel matrix is \cite{ghojogh2023principal}:
+The double-centered kernel matrix is:

-where step $(s)$ considers that the centering matrix $\b{H}$ is symmetric.
+where step $(s)$ considers that the centering matrix $\bm{H}$ is symmetric.
 The double-centered kernel matrix will be used in the following.

 The following explains the relation of the covariance operator and double-centered kernel in RKHS.
-The squared Hilbert-Schmidt norm of the covariance matrix in RKHS is:
+The squared Hilbert--Schmidt norm of the covariance matrix in RKHS is:

 where $\textbf{tr}(\cdot)$ denotes the trace of matrix and step $(a)$ follows from the cyclic property of the trace operator.
-For easier computation in computer, it is possible to restate Eq. (\ref{equation_squared_norm_covariance_RKHS}) using the Frobenius norm:
+For easier computation in computer, it is possible to restate Equation (\ref{equation_squared_norm_covariance_RKHS}) using the Frobenius norm:

-From Eq. (\ref{equation_squared_norm_covariance_RKHS}), the covariance operator in RKHS is proportional to the centered kernel matrix:
+From Equation (\ref{equation_squared_norm_covariance_RKHS}), the covariance operator in RKHS is proportional to the centered kernel matrix:

 This key result enables the kernelization of VICReg's variance and covariance regularization terms, as discussed next.